Watering eye, epiphora or tearing, is a condition in which there is an overflow of tears onto the face, often without a clear explanation.

-Tears are needed to keep the front surface of the eye healthy and maintain clear vision.
-Too many tears can make it difficult to see.
+Tears are needed to keep the front surface of the eye healthy and maintain clear vision, but too many tears can make it difficult to see.
 This can make driving difficult or dangerous.

-Epiphora can develop at any age.
-It is, however, more common among babies aged under 12 months, and adults over the age of 60 years.
-The condition may present symptoms in just one or both eyes.
+Epiphora can develop at any age, but it is more common in those aged under 12 months or over 60 years.
+It may affect one or both eyes.

-There are two main causes of watering eyes - blocked tear ducts or excessive production of tears.
-Let's look at each of these in turn.
+The two main causes of watering eyes are blocked tear ducts and excessive production of tears.

 Blocked tear ducts

-Some humans are born with underdeveloped tear ducts.
-It is not uncommon for newborns to have watery eyes.
-Generally, this problem goes away within a few weeks as the ducts develop.
+Some people are born with underdeveloped tear ducts.
+Newborns often have watery eyes that clear up within a few weeks, as the ducts develop.

-The most common cause of watering eyes among adults and older children is blocked ducts, or ducts that are too narrow.
-Narrowed tear ducts usually become so as a result of swelling (inflammation).
+The most common cause of watering eyes among adults and older children is blocked ducts or ducts that are too narrow.
+Narrowed tear ducts usually become so as a result of swelling, or inflammation.

 Narrow drainage channels on the insides of the eyes (canaliculi) can become blocked.
 This is caused by swelling or scarring.